Bumthang or Jakar valley (alt. 2600m-4500m / 8530ft-14765ft)

 1. Jambay Lhakhang:

-Jambay Lhakhang was built in the 7th century by Tibetan King, Songtsen Gampo.
-The monastery is one of the many (108 to be precise) built by the King in this part of the Himalayas.
-One of the most spectacular festivals in the country, called Jambay lhakhang Drup is hosted here.
+This Temple was built in the 7th century by Tibetan King, Srongtsen Gampo.
+It is one of the 108 temples built by the King in this part of the Himalayas.
+One of the most spectacular festivals in the country, called Jambay Lhakhang Drup is hosted here.
 The festival lasts for five days and the main highlight is the fire ritual that is held in the evening where crowds gather to witness the ritualistic naked dance.

 2. Kurje Lhakhang:

-Located just before Jambay Lhakhang, Kurje Lhakhang consists of three temples.
-The one on the right was built in 1652 on the rack face where Guru Rinpoche meditated in the 8th century.
-The second temple is built on a cave containing a rock with the imprint of the Guru’s body while the Royal Grandmother Her Majesty Ashi Kesang built the third temple in the 90s.
-108 Chhortens surround these three temples.
+Kurje Lhakhang consists of three temples.
+The one on the right was built in 1652 on the rock face where Guru Rinpoche meditated in the 8th century.
+The second temple is built on a cave containing a rock with the imprint of the Guru’s body.
+The Royal Grandmother Her Majesty Ashi Kesang built the third temple in the 90s.
+108 Chortens (Stupas) surround these three temples.

 3. Tamshing Lhakhang: